 This product is an individual unit from the middle school curriculum People and the Planet.
-The unit includes a student background reading, six lesson plans, and summative assessment.
+The unit includes a student background reading, five lesson plans, and summative assessment.
 Scroll down to see the list lessons plans and readings included in the unit.
 Purchase the unit now and you’ll immediately receive the unit as a PDF.

 Note: If you’re planning to purchase People and the Planet or have already done so, you don’t need to purchase this unit as it is included within the larger People and the Planet curriculum.